Last Updated: July 20, 2024

 Personal Life and Death

 On September 24, 2012, a family spokesperson announced that Franklin had pancreatic cancer and was then undergoing treatment.
-She died at the age of 69 in March of 2013 at her home in the Los Angeles area.
+She died at the age of 69 on March 1, 2013, at her home in the Los Angeles area.

 Real Estate

-A few months after her death Bonnie's estate listed her longtime home in Encino, California for a bit under $2 million.
-It sold a few weeks later for $2.1 million.
+A few months after her death, Bonnie's estate listed her longtime home in Encino, California, for a bit under $2 million.
+A few weeks later, it sold for $2.1 million.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.